-I. Introduction
+Introduction

 King County is facing potentially unprecedented reductions in transit service based on a sizeable shortfall in sales tax revenues that began in 2008 and is expected to continue at least through 2011.
 At the same time, the Puget Sound Regional Council has recently adopted the Vision 2040 regional land use and transportation plan that forecasts dramatic population and employment growth during the next 30 years.
-Significant expansion of the existing transit system will be required to support that growth.
-As a consequence of this dichotomy, the charge to the Task Force included the development of policy guidance for both the potential reduction and the future growth of Metro's transit services.
-The work plan for the Task Force adopted by the King County Council states: "Preserving Metro's current system and finding a way to continue with plans for growth became priorities for King County."
+An aggressive strategy to expand the existing transit system will be required to support that growth.
+As a consequence of this dichotomy, the charge to the task force included the development of policy guidance for both the potential reduction and the future growth of Metro's transit services.
+The work plan for the task force adopted by the King County Council states: "Preserving Metro's current system and finding a way to continue with plans for growth became priorities for King County."